Updated: March 23, 2026

 The D2 Visa focuses on entrepreneurs and self-employed individuals with a solid business idea and strong business plan.

-The HQA (Highly Qualified Activity) Visa is targeted towards highly skilled professionals in certain sought-after industries and can be obtained through a job offer or adequate qualifications.
+The Portugal HQA (Highly Qualified Activity) Visa is targeted towards highly skilled professionals in certain sought-after industries and can be obtained through a job offer or adequate qualifications.